 Eco-friendly bedding fit for a Queen (on a king, haha).
 This girl loves linen sheets and I don’t blame her because they’re a dream to sleep in.
 There’s so many sustainable and eco-friendly bedding brands popping up, seriously I had a list of about 35+ going before I narrowed it down.
-Ultimately the ones that ended up in this post are either brands I’ve shopped with or that I’ve heard good reviews about from multiple people.
-Bedding in general can be pricey (not exaggerating when I say a bedding brand with sheet sets at $1000+ reached out the other day to partner, and they weren’t even eco-friendly!).
-Needless to say I declined, but eco-friendly bedding doesn’t have to be crazy expensive.
+Ultimately the ones that ended up in this post are either brands I’ve personally tested or have extensive positive reviews.
+Eco-friendly bedding doesn’t have to be crazy expensive.
 I do think there is something to be said for quality, and often you get what you pay for, but this list is a good mix of quality, sustainability, and price points for every budget.
 Here are my picks for sustainable and eco-friendly bedding for every budget.

 Boll & Branch

 You’ve probably heard of Boll & Branch by now, particularly if you listen to podcasts (their ads are everywhere).
 I got a set of their organic cotton sheets and a duvet about a year ago.
 The bedding is definitely great quality and has held up well against lots of washing.
 I’m interested in trying their linen bedding and they also now carry bath towels and a mattress.
 (Queen sheet set starts at $238).